Selling stuff online is easy. Getting started isn't.

 For an online business to be successful, it needs to accomplish two things:

-- Choose the right business model for the market
+- Choose the right business model

-- Find traffic sources of potential customers
+- Find a traffic source

 In this article, we will provide you with six business models and six traffic generation methods.